 Coaching.
 ITA Regulation I.J.
 (Coaching) governs the coaching of players during a match.
-For the avoidance of doubt, a coach may coach a player during the 25 seconds between points and during the 90-second change of sides.
+A coach may coach a player during the 25 seconds between points and during the 90-second change of sides.
 However, conversations with players may not impede the continuous-play rule.